hilbertp/hypermvp/documentation/functional documentation.md

    - Two datasets are processed:
      - Activated power (negative aFRR) in 15-minute intervals.
      - Provider offers for varying quantities and prices of aFRR.
-   - Time columns are converted into appropriate formats, and irrelevant positive aFRR data is removed.
+   - Time columns are formatted appropriately, and any irrelevant positive aFRR data is removed.

 2. **Merit-Order Principle:**

    - Offers are sorted by price, accounting for payment direction:
-     - PROVIDER\_TO\_GRID prices are adjusted to negative values (e.g., “x EUR/MWh” becomes “-x EUR/MWh”).
+     - PROVIDER_TO_GRID prices are adjusted to negative values.
-     - GRID\_TO\_PROVIDER prices remain positive.
+     - GRID_TO_PROVIDER prices remain positive.

 3. **Marginal Price Determination for an Interval:**

-   - Identify the negative balancing energy demand (e.g., 80.528 MW at 16:00 – 16:15 for 50Hertz).
+   - The system identifies the negative balancing energy demand for the interval.
-   - Match offers to the interval using the product code (e.g., `NEG_065`).
-   - Filter and sort offers by adjusted price.
+   - Bids are matched based on their product code.
+   - Sorted bids are accumulated until the energy control demand is met.
+   - The price of the final (most expensive) activated bid defines the marginal price.

 4. **Iterative Summation to Determine Marginal Price:**